LukeGrahamLandry/franca/devlog.md

 ## (Nov 29/30)

 - frontend: slow progress on new emit_ir from ast instead of going through old Bc.
-- arm: fixealways run in the slow jit anymore. d HFA abi. it was always passing >16 byte structs in memory which i learned was wrong a from soft_draw example a while ago.
+- arm: fixed HFA abi. it was always passing >16 byte structs in memory which i learned was wrong a from soft_draw example a while ago.
   > <https://lists.sr.ht/~mpu/qbe/%3CCAHT_M7Pp-6_vSjOd-WkRt4ACJWLrKq=YpgUrnzW0Vy=T-7AFYg@mail.gmail.com%3E>
-- arm: fixed incorrectly transcribed udiv bits. only manifested on fold test with fold turned off which is strange. always run in the slow jit anymore.always run in the slow jit anymore. didn't mess up franca because i only use signed math currently.
+- arm: fixed incorrectly transcribed udiv bits. only manifested on fold test with fold turned off which is strange. didn't mess up franca because i only use signed math currently.
 - amd: temporary rort/byte_swap #asm impl. revealed bug with const arg + FuncImpl.Merged that im going to ignore for now. that gets sha256_examples working on x64 (but only with linker, not my exe... odd).
 - incantation to get sane disassembler: in `~/.lldbinit`: `settings set target.x86-disassembly-flavor intel`